Governance of the National Union of Students (United Kingdom): Full-time officers

-The current president of the National Union of Students is Larissa Kennedy.
+The current president of the National Union of Students is Amira Campbell.
 The other positions are vice-president higher education, vice-president further education, and vice-president liberation and equality.
 Each vice-president leads a distinct zone within the organisational structure of the NUS.
 There are also a president for each nation, the president for NUS Wales, the president for NUS Scotland, and the president for NUS-USI.

 National Executive Council

 The National Executive Council (NEC) is NUS’ interim decision making body between meetings of the union's National Conference.
 It comprises elected representatives and officers from each of NUS’ Zones, Student Sections, Liberation Campaigns and Nations as well as 15 individually elected members and the National President.

 Block of 15

-The 15 individually elected members are known as the "Block of 15"/ The Block of 15 is made up of 15 members five of which are reserved for members of further education institutions.
+The 15 individually elected members are known as the "Block of 15".
+The Block of 15 is made up of 15 members, five of which are reserved for members of further education institutions.